relyd/environmentalterms/README.md

 A curated list of environmental terms

 Web scraped or contributed lists of terms and words.

-Deduplicated.
+# todo

+- Cleanup : tokenize
+- CI deduplicate after adding new list
+- remove any mime type indication

 # Goal